PID-Guided Partial Alignment for Multimodal Decentralized Federated Learning: Motivation Study: Knowledge Alignment and Sharing on Multimodal Overlays

-$\bullet$ \textit{Hybrid sharing fails to fully exploit multimodal interaction.} It achieves only marginal gains for \emph{unimodal} agents over task-based sharing, with modest \emph{multimodal} improvements as the unimodal ratio increases (Fig.~\ref{fig:motivation-bars} (b),(c)).
-This pattern confirms \emph{knowledge misalignment}: because agents with different modality subsets access different information, their gradients pull shared parameters towards different directions.
-On closer inspection, Fig.~\ref{fig:motivation-similarity} shows \emph{strong alignment} between agents with the same subset of modalities, and \emph{weak alignment} between agents with different modality subsets when updating the same modality branch.
+$\bullet$ \textit{Hybrid sharing fails to fully exploit multimodal interaction.} It yields only marginal gains for unimodal agents over task-based sharing, with modest multimodal improvements as the unimodal ratio increases (Fig.~\ref{fig:motivation-bars}(b),(c)).
+The cause is visible at the protocol level: peers with different modality subsets are admitted to the \emph{same} per-modality overlay but optimize against different local objectives, so each gossip step averages conflicting messages on every link rather than reinforcing a shared signal.
+Fig.~\ref{fig:motivation-similarity} confirms this: \emph{strong alignment} between agents with the same modality subset coexists with \emph{weak alignment} between agents with different modality subsets, even when both update the same modality branch on the same overlay.

-\textbf{Key Takeaways.} {\it 1) To maximize DFL learning efficiency with limited neighborhood connectivity, it is crucial to facilitate P2P knowledge sharing between heterogeneous agents that possess different subsets of data modalities; 2) Without a global coordination mechanism, enforcing a unified, modality-specific representation across heterogeneous agents leads to knowledge misalignment, limiting the effectiveness and stability of multimodal DFL.}
+\textbf{Key Takeaways.} \textit{1) To maximize DFL learning efficiency under sparse neighborhood connectivity, it is crucial to enable P2P exchange between heterogeneous agents that hold different subsets of data modalities, rather than fragmenting the overlay into homogeneous cliques.
+2) Without a central coordinator, admitting heterogeneous agents to a single overlay that gossips a unified, modality-specific representation turns the overlay into a channel for inconsistent updates, limiting the effectiveness and stability of multimodal DFL.}